Fort Worth, Texas: History

-Fort Worth was the fastest-growing large city in the United States from 2000 to 2006; it was voted one of "America's Most Livable Communities".
+From 2000 to 2006, Fort Worth was the fastest-growing large city in the United States; it was voted one of "America's Most Livable Communities".
+In addition to the reversal migration, many African Americans have been relocating to Fort Worth for its affordable cost of living and job opportunities.

 In 2020, Fort Worth's mayor announced the city's continued growth to 20.78%.
-The U.S. Census Bureau also noted the city's beginning of diversification from 2014–2018.
+The U.S. Census Bureau also noted the city's beginning of greater diversification from 2014–2018.

-In addition to the reversal migration, many African Americans are now recently moving to Fort Worth for affordable cost of living and job opportunities.

-On February 11, 2021, a pileup involving 133 cars and trucks crashed on I-35W due to freezing rain leaving ice.
-The pileup left at least six people dead and multiple injured.

 Geography

 Fort Worth is located in North Texas, and has a generally humid subtropical climate.
 It is part of the Cross Timbers region; this region is a boundary between the more heavily forested eastern parts and the rolling hills and prairies of the central part.
 Specifically, the city is part of the Grand Prairie ecoregion within the Cross Timbers.
 According to the United States Census Bureau, the city has a total area of 349.2 sqmi, of which 342.2 sqmi are land and 7.0 sqmi are covered by water.
-It is a principal city in the Dallas–Fort Worth metroplex, and the second largest.
+It is a principal city in the Dallas–Fort Worth metroplex, and the second largest by population.

-The city of Fort Worth is not entirely contiguous and has several enclaves, practical enclaves, semienclaves, and cities that are otherwise completely or nearly surrounded by it, including: Westworth Village, River Oaks, Saginaw, Blue Mound, Benbrook, Everman, Forest Hill, Edgecliff Village, Westover Hills, White Settlement, Sansom Park, Lake Worth, Lakeside, and Haslet.
+The city of Fort Worth is not entirely contiguous and has several enclaves, practical enclaves, semi-enclaves, and cities that are otherwise completely or nearly surrounded by it, including: Westworth Village, River Oaks, Saginaw, Blue Mound, Benbrook, Everman, Forest Hill, Edgecliff Village, Westover Hills, White Settlement, Sansom Park, Lake Worth, Lakeside, and Haslet.

 Fort Worth contains over 1,000 natural-gas wells (December 2009 count) tapping the Barnett Shale.
 Each well site is a bare patch of gravel 2–5 acre in size.
 As city ordinances permit them in all zoning categories, including residential, well sites can be found in a variety of locations.
 Some wells are surrounded by masonry fences, but most are secured by chain link.

 A large storage dam was completed in 1914 on the West Fork of the Trinity River, 7 miles (11 km) from the city, with a storage capacity of 33,495 acre feet of water.
 The lake formed by this dam is known as Lake Worth.

 Neighborhoods

+Downtown

+Downtown Fort Worth consists of numerous districts comprising commercial and retail, residential, and entertainment.
+Among them, Sundance Square is a mixed-use district and popular for nightlife and entertainment.
+The Bass Performance Hall is located within Sundance Square.
+Nearby Upper West Side is also a notable district within downtown Fort Worth.
+It is bound roughly by Henderson Street to the east, the Trinity River to the west, Interstate 30 to the south, and White Settlement Road to the north.
+The neighborhood contains several small and mid-sized office buildings and urban residences, but very little retail.